 To begin, keep in mind these key points about health insurance in Vermont:

-To learn more about enrollment, see How Do I Sign Up for Obamacare in Vermont?
+To learn more about enrollment, see How To Sign Up for Obamacare in Vermont.

 Vermont cost-sharing reductions and premium subsidies.
 In addition to the federal subsidies provided under the Affordable Care Act, Vermont offers help with premiums and out-of-pocket costs to those earning up to 300% of the federal poverty level.
 At Vermont Health Connect, you can find a detailed chart to help you figure out if you are eligible for these benefits in 2021.
 To qualify for some types of assistance, you must purchase a silver plan through Vermont Health Connect.